 We are affiliated to the national environmental charity “Surfers Against Sewage” (SAS), and in summer 2019 became the 65th UK community to be granted “Plastic-Free” status.
 Of course, this doesn’t mean there is no single-use plastic in the town, but that there are enough businesses, schools, individuals and community groups committed to reducing their use of plastic.
 To be granted the status, we had to meet the five SAS objectives, which include having strong links with the Town Council, which now has a Green Scrutiny committee.

 We give a talk on “Plastic Pollution and how to reduce it” to schools, Scouts, and any group which requests it.
 We campaign to get supermarkets and their suppliers to produce less plastic packaging etc; MP Layla Moran supported us by writing to the HQ of each of the 5 supermarkets in Abingdon.
-Manufacturers and the Government have a big part to play in the reduction of single-use plastic; as consumers we all have influence through our purchasing choices.
+Manufacturers and the Government have a big part to play in the reduction of single-use plastic.
+Look out for upcoming Deposit Return Schemes (DRS) and End Producer Responsibility schemes (EPR) – as consumers we all have influence through our purchasing choices.

 - Please read this report by Gerry Tissier to read about the horrors of plastic pollution (Jan 2021)